rvabrilot/tello-fun/README.md

 # tello-fun
-fun go programs made for a tello drone using gobot, gocv and others
+just fun go programs made for a tello drone using gobot, gocv and others